gigachad80/Amped-Five-Docs/README.md

 # Contributing

 In the meantime, if you want to improve the site, feel free to contribute or make it better.
-I’ll credit you in the RREADME 💚
+I’ll credit you in the README 💚
 #opensource
 LOLXD open-source docs for paid software